nmarley/dashruby/documentation/script.md

 #### new(public\_keys: *Array*, signatures\_required: *Integer*)

-Returns a new `BTC::Script` instance containing an `OP_CHECKMULTISIG` opcode with the provided public keys and a required number of signatures:
+Returns a new `Dash::Script` instance containing an `OP_CHECKMULTISIG` opcode with the provided public keys and a required number of signatures:

 ```ruby
 >> a, b, c = [1,2,3].map{ Key.random.public_key }